 Cough in Babies And Children

-Winter is coming!
-This means something very different in the peditrician’s office than it does on GOT 🙂 For us it means cough: wet cough, dry cough, constant cough, barky cough, nighttime cough, and cough-so-hard–she-vomits cough.
+Winter in the pediatrician’s office means cough: wet cough, dry cough, constant cough, barky cough, nighttime cough, and cough-so-hard–she-vomits cough.
 It rings out in the night and shakes your son or daughter’s body violently.
 So why does this happen, and when should you call or go see your doctor?

 What is Cough?